Kartaverse/Kartaverse-Docs/README.md

 Since the toolset still includes some unique functionality that no one else provides, KartaVR can still be downloaded and installed using the Reactor Package Manager.

-At this point in time there are no plans to add additional functionality, or provide future updates or techincal support for Kartaverse.
+At this point in time there are no plans to add additional functionality, or provide future updates or technical support for Kartaverse.

 Cheers,
 Andrew Hazelden